We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many people have the bacteria their entire lives and experience no symptoms.
 When it causes chronic gastric inflammation and remains untreated, serious complications may occur.
 These may include bleeding ulcers and stomach cancer.
 H. pylori is the main risk factor for some types of stomach cancer.

-According to the 1998 data from the CDC, eradication rates of H. pylori are 61 to 94 percent when an FDA-approved antibiotic treatment is used.
+Eradication rates of H. pylori are high when an FDA-approved antibiotic treatment is used.
 Rates are highest when antibiotics are combined with an acid reducer.
 Adding natural treatments may offer additional healing benefits.

 In the United States, doctors seldom test for H. pylori unless you have symptoms.
 If you have symptoms, call your doctor for an evaluation.
 H. pylori infection shares symptoms with other stomach conditions, such as acid reflux and GERD.
 It’s important you get the right diagnosis to make sure you’re treated correctly.

 You may need to have an endoscopy, a colonoscopy, or both to check for other possible diagnoses.

 If you test positive for H. pylori, the sooner you start treatment, the better.
 Natural treatments aren’t likely to harm you, but they aren’t proven to eliminate the infection.
 Don’t use them instead of conventional treatments without your doctor’s supervision.